rusty-snake/tricks/_posts/2023-09-24-local-nextcloud-with-podman.md

 ~~~

 Open `https://192.168.0.3:7777/` in a browser and install Nextcloud.
 Use `/srv/nextcloud/data` as your data directory.
-Afterwards you must/can futher
+Afterwards you must/can further
 via `occ`.

 ~~~ bash